dankuck/dankuck.github.io/_posts/2017-03-31-command-only-language.md

 When I was a high school computer science teacher, students liked to stump me with English phrases they wanted me to translate into the computer language Java.

-Computer languages are concieved of as actual languages, not just magic spells you chant over a keyboard.
+Computer languages are conceived of as actual languages, not just magic spells you chant over a keyboard.
 So there should be translations for anything we want to say from English to a computer language.
 In practice, it gets tricky.

-The difficulty arrises because computers only understand commands.
+The difficulty arises because computers only understand commands.
 In spoken languages, this is called the imperative tense, such as "Hey you, load those boxes onto those trucks."

 <div class="illustration">
     <img src="/assets/High_load_truck_Ghana_2006.jpg" />